pipfrosch/pipfrosch-jquery/readme.txt

 The updated jQuery will not replace the core jQuery for administration pages.
 This is to avoid potential breakage of administrative pages.

-The options for this plugin are managed from the WordPress ‘Dashboard’ in the ‘Settings’ area, using the ‘jQuery Settings’ menu option within the ‘Settings’ area.
+The options for this plugin are managed from the WordPress ‘Dashboard’ in the ‘Settings’ area, using the ‘jQuery Options’ menu option within the ‘Settings’ area.

 == Plugin Options ==